iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 GPT-3 can be used for tasks like code generation, natural language understanding, and machine translation.

 **Vince:**
-🥱 Since I use GPT-3 for so many things.
-I've decided to let GPT-3 write a list of various use cases. it came up with 50+ use cases.
-However, I'm just going to highlight this one use case.
+🥱 As you can see this is repeated from the "Concrete examples"-paragraph above.
+I will provide some examples about what it can do, it will change the text, the examples I will provide are: [email writing, explaining code, simplifying language, sentiment analysis, blog writing, business models]

+#### **GPT-3:** Email writing

+GPT-3 can be used to help you write emails.
+For example, if you're struggling to write a polite email to your boss, you can use GPT-3 to generate a template that you can fill in with your own details.

+#### Explaining code

+GPT-3 can be used to generate explanations for code.
+For example, if you're working on a project and come across a piece of code that you don't understand, you can use GPT-3 to generate an explanation of the code.

+#### Simplifying language

+GPT-3 can be used to simplify complex language.
+For example, if you're reading a technical document and come across a word that you don't understand, you can use GPT-3 to generate a definition of the word.

+#### Sentiment analysis

+GPT-3 can be used to perform sentiment analysis.
+For example, if you're reading a customer review and want to know whether the customer is happy or unhappy, you can use GPT-3 to generate a sentiment score for the review.

+#### Blog writing

+GPT-3 can be used to help you write blog posts.
+For example, if you're struggling to come up with ideas for a blog post, you can use GPT-3 to generate a list of potential topics.

+#### Business models

+GPT-3 can be used to help you write business models.
+For example, if you're starting a new business and want to create a lean startup business model, you can use GPT-3 to generate a template that you can fill in with your own details.

+**Vince:**
+As you can see there is a repeating pattern in the above examples.
+"GPT-3 can be used to [...].
+For example, if you're [...]".
+Therefore, I will write the following use case myself:

-### Legacy code transformer
+#### Legacy code transformer

 Let's take the above code as an example.
-The userCrud object literal, and let's transform it into Python code.
+The userCrud object literal will be used, and let's transform it into Python code.

 ```python
 import requests